ddoa/dea-code-examples/jdbc/README.md

 	Create a (one) logger in your class and use <code>logger.log()</code> (or <code>logger.warning()</code>, <code>logger.severe()</code>, etc.) instead.

-8. Implement the rest of the DAO-methods (create, insert, update and delete).
+8. Implement the rest of the DAO-methods (create, insert, update and delete) using PreparedStatements.
 You might need [Transactions](http://www.mkyong.com/jdbc/jdbc-transaction-example/) for the latter three.

 Done
 ----